-TYSABRI increases the risk of progressive multifocal leukoencephalopathy (PML), an opportunistic viral infection of the brain that usually leads to death or severe disability.
-Risk factors for the development of PML include duration of therapy, prior use of immunosuppressants, and presence of anti-JCV antibodies.
-These factors should be considered in the context of expected benefit when initiating and continuing treatment with TYSABRI [see WARNINGS AND PRECAUTIONS].
+Natalizumab products increase the risk of progressive multifocal leukoencephalopathy (PML), an opportunistic viral infection of the brain that usually leads to death or severe disability.
+Risk factors for the development of PML include the presence of anti-JCV antibodies, duration of therapy, and prior use of immunosuppressants.
+These factors should be considered in the context of expected benefit when initiating and continuing treatment with TYRUKO [see WARNINGS AND PRECAUTIONS].

-- Because of the risk of PML, TYSABRI is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the TOUCH® Prescribing Program [see WARNINGS AND PRECAUTIONS].
+- Because of the risk of PML, TYRUKO is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the TYRUKO REMS Program [see WARNINGS AND PRECAUTIONS].

-TYSABRI (natalizumab) is a recombinant humanized IgG4κ monoclonal antibody produced in murine myeloma cells.
-Natalizumab contains human framework regions and the complementarity-determining regions of a murine antibody that binds to α4-integrin.
-The molecular weight of natalizumab is 149 kilodaltons.
-TYSABRI is supplied as a sterile, colorless, and clear to slightly opalescent concentrate for intravenous infusion.
+Natalizumab-sztn is a recombinant humanized IgG4κ monoclonal antibody produced in a Chinese hamster ovary (CHO) mammalian cell expression system.
+Natalizumab-sztn contains human framework regions and the complementaritydetermining regions of an antibody that binds to α4-integrin.
+The molecular weight of natalizumab-sztn is 149 kilodaltons.

 Multiple Sclerosis (MS)

-TYSABRI is indicated as monotherapy for the treatment of relapsing forms of multiple sclerosis, to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.
-TYSABRI increases the risk of PML [see WARNINGS AND PRECAUTIONS].
-When initiating and continuing treatment with TYSABRI, physicians should consider whether the expected benefit of TYSABRI is sufficient to offset this risk.
+TYRUKO is indicated as monotherapy for the treatment of relapsing forms of multiple sclerosis, to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.
+Natalizumab products increase the risk of PML [see WARNINGS AND PRECAUTIONS].
+When initiating and continuing treatment with TYRUKO, physicians should consider whether the expected benefit of TYRUKO is sufficient to offset this risk.